-Upon receiving a report that a student's whereabouts are unknown under circumstances indicating the student may be missing, NMJC Campus Security and Safety will immediately notify the Director of Campus Security and Safety, the Director of Administrative Services, the Vice President for Student Services and all campus housing staff of the report.
-Campus Security and Safety will check all campus buildings and make a thorough attempt to locate the student on the campus.
+Upon receiving a report that a student's whereabouts are unknown under circumstances indicating the student may be missing, NMJC Campus Safety will immediately notify the Chief of Campus Safety, the Vice President for Student Services and all campus housing staff of the report.
+Campus Safety will check all campus buildings and make a thorough attempt to locate the student on the campus.
 Housing staff will assist by checking their area of responsibility, including the student's room.
-Campus Security and Safety will also try to contact the student using available information and means of communication and may request the assistance of persons who know the student in such efforts.
-Other campus personnel as authorized by the Director of Administrative Services or the Vice President for Student Services may pursue additional investigative activities as are reasonable under the circumstances.
+Campus Safety will also try to contact the student using available information and means of communication and may request the assistance of persons who know the student in such efforts.
+Other campus personnel as authorized by the Chief of Campus Safety or the Vice President for Student Services may pursue additional investigative activities as are reasonable under the circumstances.